melt-umn/monto-v3-draft/content/draft01/index.md

 : A piece of software that receives Products from a Broker, and uses them to produce other Products in response.

 Message
-: A single JSON value sent as an HTTP request or response.
+: A single JSON value sent as an HTTP request or response body.

 Product
 : Structured data sent between Clients, Brokers, and Services.